-- o Performance management
+- Performance management

-- Configuration management
+- o Configuration management

 - Accounting management

 - o Fault management

-- Security management
+- o Security management

 Of these areas, Security and Accounting management are used to control user accounts of the managed devices, which is irrelevant in the case of SATELLINE radio modems.
 The other three areas, however, are relevant to radio modems, and are discussed below.